LibreTexts/ngshare/api-specifications.md

 ### Notebook name
 Also referred to as `notebook_id`, this is the base name of a .ipynb notebook without the extension.
 For example, "Problem 1" is the name for the notebook "Problem 1.ipynb".

-### User name
-User name is a user in nbgrader, which is used as Instructor ID and Student ID.
- They are the same username in JupyterHub and are created automatically.
- Deletion is not supported so do not remove a user in JupyterHub and create a new one with the same name.

 ### Instructor ID
 The ID given to an instructor.
 For example, "course1_instructor" or "doe_jane"